gabriele-mastrapasqua/mars-rover-kata/README.md

 # Mars rover kata

-This is a coding kata using Nextjs 12, react, typescript, jest for unit testing and a funcitonal approach to solve this kata.
+This is the mars rover kata using typescript, react and jest for unit testing!

 ## Run in development